appleyuchi/Decision_Tree_Prune/README.md

 and so no cross-validation to select best pruned tree.
 He set a fixed alpha,before run this"modified CCP",the method is to pursue $min$|R($t$)-R($T_t$)-a(|$T_t$|－1)|.

-All of above three implementions are stored and annotated in the folder:"several_wrong_implementions_CCP"
+All of above three implementations are stored and annotated in the folder:"several_wrong_implementations_CCP"

 	Note1:
-    This repository's CCP-implemention is performed based on sklearn's CART classification-model.
+    This repository's CCP-implementation is performed based on sklearn's CART classification-model.
 	Here's the relevant issuse of official github of Sklearn. https://github.com/scikit-learn/scikit-learn/issues/6557
-    They are trying to prune on sklearn's CART model with Cython(a faster python with C),which is still un-available.My  CCP implemention on sklearn's CART model is pure python.
+    They are trying to prune on sklearn's CART model with Cython(a faster python with C),which is still un-available.My  CCP implementation on sklearn's CART model is pure python.

 	Note2:
     CCP  can also be used on C4.5(Not supported in this github),and the article which use CCP on C4.5 is《Simplifying Decision Trees》part2.1-J.R.Quinlan